Top reasons to go on a Svalbard expedition cruise

 - Sail among the sea ice through magnificent fjords past creaking glaciers

 - Experience the wonders of the midnight sun as day blends into night

-Plus daily scheduled flights via Oslo make Svalbard easier and cheaper to reach than almost any other Arctic region.
+- Daily scheduled flights via Oslo make Svalbard easier and cheaper to reach than almost any other Arctic region.

-Introductory Svalbard trips
+Introductory Svalbard cruises